 Minimalism was always interesting to me but to be honest I really began pursuing it out of pure frustration and desperation.
 I couldn’t win at the housekeeping game.
 My house was a disaster (and that’s putting it mildly.)
 Someone had to send out a search party for me anytime I went in my laundry room.

 When I chose to minimize my belongings I began to find freedom in my home and everyday life.
-It gave me more time to enjoy with my kids and get projects done that I wanted to tackle.
-It actually made me enjoy being in my house.
+It gave me more time to enjoy with my kids and gave me time to do things like blog, start a store, and ranch.

 5 ways minimalism saves hours of time:

 I don’t have a lot of choices of clothes.
 Each morning it’s very simple for me to grab something out of the closet to wear and I don’t have to waste a bunch of time digging through a pile of clothes.
-I’m working on building a capsule wardrobe and I’m excited for it to be done.
+I’m working on building a capsule wardrobe and I’m excited to tell you about it!
 I probably save a good 15 minutes each morning because of this simplified closet.

 ( I confess I’m not a fast folder- probably because I like to make myself miserable while I do it.)

-There are some projects that I find myself doing because I feel like it’s something other people expect of me.
-I feel like I need to be making beautiful things and crafting on a regular basis because isn’t that all that a stay at home mom does?
+There are some projects that I find myself doing because I feel like it’s something that other people expect of me.
+I feel like I need to be making beautiful things and crafting on a regular basis because isn’t that what a stay at home mom does?
 There’s always some project that someone else thinks that you should do.

 Guess what?
 I’m learning to say no to projects as well as stuff.
 This easily frees up at least five to ten hours a week for me.
 No joke.
 Obviously, I have this people-pleasing problem……..

 And so with that in mind, I’m minimizing the amount of projects I tackle.
-I want to make sure it’s something I actually want to do and that I’m not just doing it because it seems the “normal” thing to do.
+I want to make sure it’s something I actually WANT to do and that I’m not just doing it because it seems like the “normal” thing to do.

 Minimalism is about removing the unnecessary from your life.
 By doing that, you free up your time and have a less cluttered mind to navigate life with.